CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ^#^^#^ Working with strings and categorical variables

 String variables are commonly used during data collection but are ultimately not very useful from a statistical point of view.
-Typically string variables should be represented as [categorical variables with value labels](data-management.html#label-values) as we've previously discussed.
+Typically string variables should be represented as [categorical variables with value labels][labeling values] as we've previously discussed.
 Here are some useful commands for operating on strings and categorical variables.

 ^#^^#^^#^ Converting between string and numeric